-This pin can be used as an output in the Most/Graphics mode (burst mode only) and Large Flash mode (burst mode only) indicating a valid start address for the next burst transfer.
+This pin can be used as an output in the Most/Graphics and Large Flash mode indicating a valid start address for the next burst transfer.

 3.2 Configuration options

 3.2.1 Wait States

 The numbers for read and write wait states can be set independently.
 The wait states are counted in PCI clock cycles.